louketo/louketo-proxy/README.md

 Assuming a request for an access token contains a refresh token and the --enable-refresh-token is true, the proxy will automatically refresh the access token for you.
 The tokens themselves are kept either as an encrypted *(--encryption-key=KEY)* cookie *(cookie name: kc-state).* or a store *(still requires encryption key)*.

-At present the only store supported are[Redis](https://github.com/antirez/redis) and [Boltdb](https://github.com/boltdb/bolt).
+At present the only store supported are [Redis](https://github.com/antirez/redis) and [Boltdb](https://github.com/boltdb/bolt).
 To enable a local boltdb store. --store-url boltdb:///PATH or relative path boltdb://PATH.
 For redis the option is redis://[USER:PASSWORD@]HOST:PORT.
 In both cases the refresh token is encrypted before placing into the store.

 #### **Logout Endpoint**

-A /oauth/logout?redirect=url is provided as a helper to logout the users.
-Aside from dropping any sessions cookies, we also attempt to revoke access via revocation url (config revocation-url or --revocation-url) with the provider.
-For Keycloak the url for this would be https://keycloak.example.com/auth/realms/REALM_NAME/protocol/openid-connect/logout, for google /oauth/revoke.
+A */oauth/logout?redirect=url* is provided as a helper to logout the users.
+Aside from dropping any sessions cookies, we also attempt to revoke access via revocation url (config *revocation-url* or *--revocation-url*) with the provider.
+For Keycloak the url for this would be https://keycloak.example.com/auth/realms/REALM_NAME/protocol/openid-connect/logout, for Google https://accounts.google.com/o/oauth2/revoke.
 If the url is not specified we will attempt to grab the url from the OpenID discovery response.

 #### **Cross Origin Resource Sharing (CORS)**